19hours/sg-statutes/Acts/Penal Code.md

 98\.
 When an act, which would otherwise be a certain offence, is not that offence, by reason of the youth, the want of maturity of understanding, the unsoundness of mind, or the intoxication of the person doing that act, or by reason of any misconception on the part of that person, every person has the same right of private defence against that act which he would have if the act were that offence.

-Illustration

-(a)
+Illustrations

-Z, under the influence of madness, attempts to killA.Zis guilty of no offence.
+(a)Z, under the influence of madness, attempts to killA.Zis guilty of no offence.
 ButAhas the same right of private defence which he would have ifZwere sane.

-(b)

-Aenters, by night, a house which he is legally entitled to enter.Z, in good faith, takingAfor a housebreaker, attacksA.
+(b)Aenters, by night, a house which he is legally entitled to enter.Z, in good faith, takingAfor a housebreaker, attacksA.
 HereZ, by attackingAunder this misconception, commits no offence.
 ButAhas the same right of private defence againstZ, which he would have ifZwere not acting under that misconception.

 [Indian PC 1860, s.
 98]